I can tell she is happy by the way she wags her tail

 She is better in some ways than a child, since she will never grow up and move away

-I feel lonely standing on the shore, just feet seperating me from the emptiness of the ocean
+I feel lonely standing on the shore, just feet separating me from the emptiness of the ocean

 I swim out far and then farther out, sometimes wondering if I have the strength to return

-The lifegaurd blows his wistle at me, but I pretend not to hear him
+The lifeguard blows his whistle at me, but I pretend not to hear him

 Nothing like a good beer buzz to put you in the mood